Chicken Split Pea Soup

-Cozy up with a bowl of this belly-warming chicken and split pea soup!
-Made with tender chunks of potatoes, carrots, celery, fresh rosemary, garlic and plenty of fresh dill.
+Cozy up with a bowl of this belly-warming chicken split pea soup!
+Made with tender chunks of potatoes, carrots, celery, fresh rosemary, garlic, and plenty of fresh dill.

 Making soup from your pantry is so satisfying.
-You can basically turn basic ingredients into a warm meal.
-Plus it’s such a great way to pack extra veggies into one meal.
+You can turn basic ingredients into a warm meal.
+Plus it’s such a great way to pack extra veggies into one meal, such as Sicilian Chicken Soup.

 One of my favorite soup recipes just happens to be from my foodie friend Natasha.
 Her Mom’s Split Pea Soup is a family favorite.
 It’s chunky, hearty, and hits the spot.